udacity/nd064-c3-microservices-security-exercises/README.md

 ### Exercises Folder

 Each `lesson` folder contains an `exercises` folder.
-This `exercises` folder contains a start and solution folder.
+This `exercises` folder contains a starter and solution folder.
 The starter folder contains relevant starter code and files.
 The solution folder contains relevant solution artifacts.